Cleaning Tubes in Boilers, Chillers & Heat Exchangers

 Fouled tubes in water cooled chillers cause the chiller to consume more energy to achieve the desired cooling output.
 Regular chiller tube cleaning will lower operating costs and extend equipment life.
 A clean chiller cycles less often, thereby reducing the load on motors, pumps and bearings.
 Although helpful, water treatment will not prevent the need to clean the tubes.

 Rod and brush cleaning was widely used in the past, as well.
 Labor intensive and unpleasant, this job was generally put off until tube cleaning was absolutely essential.
-This is a two step tube cleaning method whereby the operator first manually brushes out the tubes, then follows with a flushing of the tubes with a water hose.
+This is a two-step tube cleaning method, whereby the operator must first manually brush out the tubes, then follow with a flushing of the tubes with a water hose.
 Often, the residue left in the chiller tube after brushing would dry back onto the tube wall before being flushed.
 All that work and the tubes were still dirty.

-A major advancement in chiller tube cleaning came with the development of the rotary flexible shaft type systems which are widely used today.
+A major advancement in chiller tube cleaning came with the development of the rotary flexible shaft type systems, which are widely used today.
 These systems combine the brushing step with the water flushing step into one operation.
 Because the cleaning tool is rotating and water is continuously being delivered right behind the cleaning tool, tubes are left thoroughly cleaned in a fraction of the time.
-More of these systems are in use worldwide today than any other.
-It is extremely important with these systems that the torque output of the drive unit does not exceed the torque capacity of the flexible shaft.
-Research has shown that 1/2 to 3/4 HP at 862.5 to 1750 RPM produces an output torque that is suitable for shafts used in tubes up to 1" ID.
+More of these systems are in use worldwide today, than any other.
+With these systems, it is extremely important that the torque output of the drive unit does not exceed the torque capacity of the flexible shaft.
+Research has shown that 1/2-3/4 HP at 862.5-1750 RPM, produces an output torque that is suitable for shafts used in tubes up to 1" ID.
 1 to 2 HP is suitable for tubes larger than 1" ID.

 HOW FOULING FACTORS AFFECT CHILLER PERFORMANCE

 % of Efficiency